 Greek Economy at a glance

 Due to the recent spread of Covid-19, it has been observed how fragile the supply chains are.
-In particular, European companies, including German companies, are dependent on Asian countries and therefore are increasingly facing production shutdowns because of the pandemic.
+In particular, European companies, including German companies, are dependent on offshore countries and therefore are increasingly facing production shutdowns because of the pandemic.
 As a result, in many companies the components required for the final product often cannot be produced or delivered.
 In this context, our vision is the reduction of this dependence and the relocation of the supply chain within European borders.

 Greece is one of the countries that have a strong manufacturing industry in many sectors and has proven that it has the ability to produce and deliver more than it already does.